 Easy to operate so maintaining oral health becomes hassle free

 - The operation can be a bit volatile but is usually resolved once you change the toothbrush or flossing tip

 The Homitt is also a family dental unit.
 This model is an upgrade to the previous one, which was only an irrigation or flossing system.
-The practical aspect of having an integrated unit can’t be missed.
+The practical aspect of having an integrated unit can’t be dismissed easily.

 It’d also provide a very efficient platform for daily oral hygiene, also personalized according to the individual preferences of each family member.
 10 settings for pressure are just one example of the available options.